Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 • An annual turnover of more than £30,000 from April 2027

-Your turnover (also known as gross income) is the total before any expenses or taxes are deducted.
-If you’re both a landlord and a sole trader, it’ll apply to the income you make from both.
+If you’re both a landlord and a sole trader, the threshold will apply to the income you make from both.

-If you find yourself below this threshold, you can continue to send Self Assessment tax returns as normal if you choose to, until any other changes are made.
+If you find yourself below this threshold, you can continue to send Self Assessment tax returns as normal until any other changes are made.

-Some businesses are already partaking in the new changes, and you can check if you’re able to volunteer through your software provider.
+That said, some businesses are already signing up for MTD IT, and you can check if you’re able to volunteer through your software provider.

 What about partnerships?